This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Service offered by the Ministère de la Santé et des Services sociaux

-Info-Social 811 is a free, confidential telephone consultation service.
-Dialing 811 enables callers to consult a psychosocial intervention worker for themselves or for a family member.
+Info-Social 811 is a free, confidential telephone consultation service allowing callers to seek advice from a psychosocial intervention worker for themselves or for a family member.

 Administered by the Régie de l’assurance maladie du Québec (RAMQ)